 Director of Employment Standards Employment Practices Branch, Ministry of Labour, Training and Skills Development 400 University Avenue, 9th Floor Toronto, ON M7A 1T7

-Where payment is required, your application will not be processed by the Board without proof of payment from the Director.
+Your application will not be processed by the Board without proof of payment from the Director.

 D. Delivering the Application before Filing it with the Board